plainquire/plainquire/README.md

 ## Configuration

 Creation of filter expression can be configured via `FilterConfiguration`.
-While implicit conversions to `Func<TEntity, bool>` and `Expression<Func<TEntity, bool>>` exists, explicit filter conversion is required to apply a configuration.
+While implicit conversions to `Func<TEntity, bool>` and `Expression<Func<TEntity, bool>>` exists, explicit filter conversion is required to apply a configuration

 ```csharp
 // Parse filter values using german locale (e.g. "5,5" => 5.5f).